Golf Course Review of Aldeburgh Golf Club

 Now is not the time to delve into the mechanics or history of bogey but if one should consider the above quartet of holes as par fives and the course a par 72 then you actually have four excellent birdie chances!
 In practice these are effectively ‘par 4 ½’ holes, as are a number of the other two-shotters depending upon the strength and direction of the wind.

 Regardless of how you balance the numbers Aldeburgh, situated a mile or so inland from the seaside town, is a very good test of golf over superbly dry, running ground.
 As you would expect long driving and stout iron play are essential.
-The former is complicated by a number of deadly fairway bunkers and, although the playing corridors are generous, gorse lines virtually every one of them and will happily gobble up a wild tee-shot.
+The former, where you can never relax on the tee, is complicated by a number of deadly fairway bunkers and, although the playing corridors are generous, gorse lines virtually every one of them and will happily gobble up a wild tee-shot.
 There's a real brashness to the 18 holes.

 Playing from the tight and sandy fairways on this coastal heathland course is an absolute treat.
 The near links-like conditions enable the purest of strikes and this is often required to hold the firm and fast greens.
 The property is exposed to the ever-present sea breeze and in a stiff wind this championship course can be extremely challenging and unrelenting.